tarcadius/LDAR_Sim/README.md

 #### Step 3: Reproduce OGI simulations
 The ldar_sim_main file is currently configured for the OGI comparison case study presented in Fox et al 2020.
 Four different OGI-based LDAR programs are parameterized, which differ only according to weather and labour constraints.

-Open and run ldar_sim_main.py - you may need to set your workding directory on line 32, but if you download the entire preprint branch from Github, you should not need to.
+Open and run ldar_sim_main.py - you may need to set your workding directory on line 32, but if you download the entire branch from Github, you should not need to.
 The working directory used in LDAR-Sim should contain all inputs (this is the case_study folder provided to you).
 If all input files and program files are in your working directory, no other changes should be required to run the OGI scenarios from the case study.

-The only difference between these simulations and those in the Fox et al. 2020 preprint is that only 3 repeat simulations are run for each program in this demonstration, whereas in the paper, 25 simulations are run for each program to constrain uncertainty.
+The only difference between these simulations and those in the Fox et al. 2020 study is that only 3 repeat simulations are run for each program in this demonstration, whereas in the paper, 25 simulations are run for each program to constrain uncertainty.
 Running 3 sets of simulations for each program over multiple years, rather than 25, will take much less time.
 Results should resemble Figures 2C and 2D in Fox et al 2020 but will not be exactly the same as the model is stochastic.

 LDAR-Sim will automatically output a set of figures and spreadsheets comparing among programs and a folder for each program.
 The program-specific folders will each contain exhaustive data on leaks, facilities, inspection crews, and so on for each simulation that is run.